NCELab/NCEL_website/projects/emlas.md

   - Autobiographical Memory
   - NLP
   - Mental Health
+  - Narrative Analysis
+  - 9/11
 ---

-project description: The Episodic Memory and Life Stories Study examines how traumatic experiences shape autobiographical memory and long-term mental health...
+The Episodic Memory and Life Stories Study (EMLAS) examines how traumatic experiences shape autobiographical memory and long-term mental health.
+Focusing on individuals exposed to the September 11 attacks during adolescence, this project explores how people remember and narrate emotionally significant life events decades later.
+Using speech analysis and Natural Language Processing (NLP), EMLAS investigates how language, emotional expression, and memory narratives relate to resilience, trauma perception, and current mental health outcomes.
+By comparing recollections of 9/11 and more recent collective experiences such as COVID-19, the study aims to understand how developmental stage influences the long-term impact of trauma.